 2. Ina May’s Guide to Childbirth is a A MUST READ.
 Great book that provides positive birthing stories and an understanding of what exactly happens during childbirth.
 The knowledge is so empowering!
 She explains that negative stories cause fear and that such fear creates a fight or flight response in our bodies which causes our cervix not to open.
 When our cervix doesn’t open and our body is still trying to push a baby out, it causes a lot of extra pain.
 She also shares that women have had babies IN COMAS BEFORE!
 Meaning, our bodies know what to do, we just need to teach our head to get out of the way.

 3. My midwife wanted me to read about hypnobirthing before I bought the course.
-This is the book I read to get a general understanding and then I purchased the course.
+This is the book I read to get a general understanding.
+I did that and then purchased the hypnobabies course.
 The book I read was on hypnobirthing and the course I took was hypnobabies.
 To me, they were very similar.
 I honestly wasn’t paying attention close enough to notice a difference.

 4. Physically, the Expecting and Empowered pregnancy workout guides helped to prepare my pelvic floor to push.
 I only pushed for 25 min!